External Funding

 Elizabeth Henry Scholarship for Communities and Environmental Health

-Supports graduate students working on research projects in partnership with British Columbian communities that are addressing environmental health issues and promoting environmental sustainability through cooperative community initiatives.
+The Elizabeth Henry Scholarship for Communities and Environmental Health supports graduate students working on research projects in partnership with one or more Indigenous and/or non-Indigenous British Columbia communities that are addressing air quality, environmental health issues and/or promoting environmental sustainability through cooperative initiatives.
+A scholarship of $4,000 is offered in 2025, with the possibility of a second, smaller scholarship as funds allow.

 Freshwater Fisheries Society of BC Scholarships